Will all dicital security camera work with nvr

 Camera Types: Digital security cameras come in various types, each designed to suit specific surveillance needs.
 Some common types include dome cameras, bullet cameras, PTZ (Pan-Tilt-Zoom) cameras, and thermal cameras.
 The choice of camera type depends on factors such as the installation location, monitoring requirements, and environmental conditions.

-See also Best z wave security cameras
+See also Best ring outdoor security camera

 Features: Digital security cameras often come with additional features that enhance their functionality.
 These features may include infrared (IR) night vision, motion detection, audio capabilities, and advanced video analytics.
 Assessing the required features can help optimize the surveillance system for specific purposes and improve overall security.